Adei Ad: History

 In July 2008 soldiers from the IDF demolished an illegal structure in Adei Ad.
 This led to retaliatory attacks on the IDF by settlers, which prompted the IDF Central Command to prohibit Israeli cars from entering parts of the West Bank for two days to prevent militant right-wing Israelis from joining in the violence.
 The IDF accused the then mayor of Kedumim, Daniella Weiss, of orchestrating and encouraging the settler violence.

 In July 2009 soldiers from the IDF demolished a single caravan in Adei Ad, prompting settlers from Kedumim to attack the IDF with stones, injuring one.
 Five settlers were arrested in this incident.
 Retaliation for the home demolitions continued with further incidents of rock throwing and the burning of Palestinian-owned olive trees.

 In January 2015, settlers at what Haaretz referred to as the Adei Ad "illegal outpost" threw stones at diplomats from a U.S. delegation who had arrived to inspect vandalism reported at a grove of Palestinian-owned trees in the occupied West Bank.
-It was reported that Jewish settlers from the outpost were suspected of uprooting thousands of olive tree saplings, some of which had been planted in honor of senior Palestinian official Ziad Abu Ein, who collapsed and died after an altercation with an Israeli soldier.
+It was reported that Israeli settlers from the outpost were suspected of uprooting thousands of olive tree saplings, some of which had been planted in honor of senior Palestinian official Ziad Abu Ein, who collapsed and died after an altercation with an Israeli soldier.
 The American consulate came to inspect the grove because some of the land owners claim U.S. citizenship.
 This is the first known physical attack by Israelis against American diplomatic staff.

 There is a plan to make Adei Ad part of Amihai, thereby legalizing the outpost.
 This is a highly controversial plan, which according to both critics and advocates, will result in the effective severance of West Bank's territorial contiguity, specifically between Central West Bank (Ramallah and Jerusalem) and Northern West Bank (Nablus, Jenin, etc.).
 This would have the effect of undermining the prospects of the realization of the Two-state solution.